Home/Blog/What is DNSSEC and should I enable it?

 DNSSEC provides genuine security benefits by cryptographically authenticating DNS responses.
 However, it introduces complexity, performance overhead, and operational burden that may not be justified for most domains.

 DNSSEC is a powerful tool for those who need it and can maintain it properly.
-For most organizations, simpler measures addressing actual attack vectors (email spoofing, rogue certificates) provide better security-to-complexity ratio.
+For most organizations, simpler measures addressing actual attack vectors—email spoofing and rogue certificates—provide better security relative to implementation complexity.